lukeharwood11/Factory-Method-Pattern/README.md

 We could implement the Factory Method Pattern to create the objects for us based on what button was pressed.
-So instead of having 10 different methods for creating 10 different kinds of toys, we can give that responsibility to an abstract class we can call `ToyFactory` which can have children such as `SmallToyFactory` or `KidsToyFactory` that we can instantiate and call the method `createToy()` which will return the correct object corresponding to the button that was pressed.
+So instead of having 10 different methods for creating 10 different kinds of toys, we can give that responsibility to an abstract class we can call `CarFactory` which will return the correct object corresponding to the button that was pressed.

 (*insert uml diagram*)